-The water tank monitor as shown in Fig. 7.3 allows you to select the tank to monitor the water level in the respective tank.
+The water tank monitor as shown in Fig. 7.3 allows you to monitor the water level in the fresh water tank.

-The power switch turns the monitor on, then select the tank you want to monitor.
+The DC main power switch turns the monitor on.
 The gauge will show the amount remaining in the tank(s).